 Nuts And Seeds

-Eating these provides protein, minerals, and other nutrients that we need.
+Eating these provides protein, healthy fat, minerals, and other nutrients that we need.
 They’re very filling too because they take longer to digest than fruits or vegetables do (8).

 Foods You Should Avoid While On The Paleo Diet 7-Day Meal Plan